min2ha/ukwa-site/content/target/38342/index.en.md

   "subject": "Easter Rising "
 }

-# Open House: Scotland and the Easter Rising

 Article by Owen Dudley Edwards in independent Scottish Catholic journal of comment, opinion and reflection.